dgkntrz/slamresearch/README.md

 ### scripts

-This folder consists of scripts I have used to refine the output files I get from the algorithms, since not all algorithms provide us an output that would work on evaluation tool.
+This folder consists of scripts that are used to refine the output files created from the algorithms, since not all algorithms provide an output that would work on evaluation tool.

 ### output

-This folder consists of all the converted output data I got from algorithms.
+This folder consists of all the converted output data created from algorithms.

 ### graphs